DataBiosphere/cgp-deployment/README.md

 7.  <a name="sshconnect"></a>In _EC2 Dashboard_ make your VM active by clicking it.
 Then click _Connect_ on top.
 The example in that window shows you how to ssh into your VM from a terminal.

-#### Adding a private SSH key to your VM
+#### Adding a private/public key pair to your VM

-Add your private ssh key under `~/.ssh/<your_key>.pem`, this is typically the same key that you use to SSH to your host VM, regardless it needs to be a key created on the AWS console so Amazon is aware of it.
-Then set privileges to _read-by-user-only_ by `chmod 400 ~/.ssh/<your_key>.pem` so your key is not publicly viewable.
+In the VM add your key pair under `~/.ssh/<your_key_pair>.pem`.
+This is typically the same key pair that you use to connec to your VM via SSH.
+This key pair needs to be created on the [AWS console](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) so Amazon is aware of it.
+Set the privileges of that key pair file to _read-by-user-only_ by `chmod 400 ~/.ssh/<your_key>.pem` so it is not publicly viewable.

 ## Installing the Platform (CGP)

-These directions below assume you are using AWS.
-We will include additional cloud instructions as `cgp-deployment` matures.

 ### Collecting Information

 The installation script (`install_bootstrap`) will prompt for several questions.
 To expedite the installation process it is useful to prepare for some of the answers beforehand.
 Here are a few pointers: